HoyLab-Rowan/RUQT/README.md

 To run calculations, use either the Maple or Python scripts located in the Hoy Research Group Github: https://github.com/HoyLab-Rowan.

+NEGF-RDM

-The Maple scripts are available for all methods, and Python scripts are available for Q-Chem (HF & DFT), PYSCF (HF & DFT), GAMESS (HF), and Molcas (DFT) calculations.
+The Maple scripts are available for all methods except MC-PDFT, and Python scripts are available for Q-Chem (HF & DFT), PYSCF (HF & DFT), GAMESS (HF), and Molcas (MC-
+PDFT) calculations.

 The Maple scripts only require an .xyz file with the junction (molecule+electrode) geometry.
 These can be produced by the JunctionMod code is included in this package and can be used to construct/align molecular junctions.
 If you use another software package to generate the xyz make sure that the junction must be placed along the x-axis.

-Using the python scripts requires forming separate electronic structure calculations with specific keywords in the inputs in order to print the Fock, overlap, and T1/T2+MO energies needed by the NEGF-RDM code.
+Using the python scripts requires forming separate electronic structure calculations with specific keywords in the inputs in order to print the Fock, overlap, and
+T1/T2+MO energies needed by the NEGF-RDM code.
 Example inputs and outputs for Maple and GAMESS (HF & p2-RDM) can be found in the /examples folder of the source code.

 For running p2-RDM calculations, using the Maple Quantum Chemistry Toolbox and related scripts is highly recommended.

 The GAMESS p2-RDM code is acquired from the Mazziotti group at UChicago and is not publically available at this time.
 (Email Dr. Hoy at hoy@rowan.edu if you need access to the GAMESS p2-RDM code).

+NEGF-PDFT

+In order to run NEGF-PDFT calculations, you will need to install the sandx_fock OpenMolcas branch available here (https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock) which generates the FOCK_AO and Overlap files need by RUQT.
+These contain the MC-PDFT effective Hamilionian and overlap matrices from an OpenMolcas
+MC-PDFT calculation (see example directory for necessary inputs).
+These matrices are only available from the sandx_fock branch of OpenMolcas which can be installed accoring to the regular Openmolcas installation instructions.
+Use the Junction_Calc.py python script to run the NEGF-PDFT code.

 ***If you use this code, cite:***

+For NEGF-RDM
-1. Erik P. Hoy, David A. Mazziotti, and Tamar Seideman, “Development and application of a 2-electron reduced density matrix approach to electron transport via molecular junctions” J. Chem.
+Erik P. Hoy, David A. Mazziotti, and Tamar Seideman, “Development and application of a 2-electron reduced density matrix approach to electron transport via molecular junctions” J. Chem.
 Phys.
 147, 184110 (2017).

+For NEGF-PDFT
+Andrew M. Sand, Justin T. Malme, and Erik P. Hoy, “A multiconfigurational pair-density functional theory approach to molecular junctions”, arXiv e-prints, 2021. https://arxiv.org/abs/2104.07744